oborys/webex_roullete/README.md

 </p>
 </details>

-#### How get data after users interacting with Adaptive card
+#### How to get data after users interacting with Adaptive card

-You can read users interaction like wich button pushed or data entered.
+You can read users' interactions like which button pushed or data entered.

-After user interact with element like button with next parameters
+After the user interact with an element like button with the following parameters
 ```
                     {
                         "type": "ActionSet",